Ginger Root Benefits

 Arthritis, fevers, headaches, and toothaches, lowers blood cholesterol and blood-pressure and aids in preventing internal blood clots.
 Coughs or bronchitis, osteoarthritis and rheumatoid arthritis, improves the complexion, eases tendonitis.
 There is some evidence to suggest that it helps to combat skin, ovarian, colon and breast cancer.

 Avoid taking in acute inflammatory conditions.
-Although there is some evidence that ginger may actually be helpful in gastritis and peptic ulcertation, care is needed in these conditions as any spice may excaccerbate the problem.
-Avoid when pregnant or trying to get pregnant (large doses may have abortifacient effects).
+Although there is some evidence that ginger may actually be helpful in gastritis and peptic ulceration, care is needed in these conditions as any spice may exacerbate the problem.
 Avoid therapeutic doses if taking anti-coagulant therapy such as warfarin and seek advice if taking medication for heart problems.
 High blood pressure should always be monitored by a healthcare professional.
 Do not use if suffering from Gall stones.